 People operation from intention.
 These are not the actions of people who would condone any person being stripped of their heritage nor would they support the idea of remaining forever unknown to their descendants.
 I believe they would find it heartbreaking, sacrilegious, abhorrent and unconstitutional, and especially so at the hands of our own government, as doing so violates the basic, human, inalienable Rights, of some American citizens.

 Every American today has ancestors who risked everything knowing that theirs would be the backs upon which their descendants would step to realize their dreams, regardless of what boat their sailed on or what year they arrived.
 It is the story of ALL of us and one of many common threads that unite us as Americans.

 If it were not for ALMA and DNA testing, I may never have known the truth of my origins.
 That is a sorry thing to have to say as a New York native and American citizen (no matter the year).
 Fortunately, it is anticipated that New York State will stand with the other nine states that provide adult adoptees with unrestricted access to their OBCs, effective January 15, 2020.
 It's about time.
 Hopefully, the other 40 states will eventually pass CLEAN bills granting unrestricted access too, and in so doing, eliminate their shameful practices that discriminate against adult adoptees... and hopefully it will not take another 50 years.

 “An American without a heritage-- the very idea is simply Un-American.” ~Geraldine Berger

 All people possess the inalienable Right to know the truth of their origins.
 GET EMPOWERED!
 Take an AncestryDNA test and CONTACT ME when your results are in.
 I can help you discover the truth or your origins.
-I believe it is one of my great life purposes-- to help liberate others from the life-sentence (imposed by the States we live in) of pain and preoccupation of not knowing the truth of their origins and it is my passion and privilege to do so.
+I am passionate about liberating others from the life-long pain and preoccupation (imposed by the States we live in) of not knowing the truth of their origins.